temporalio/documentation/blog/2021-01-05-auto-setup.md

 3. Run the `update-schema` command with the `temporal-[db]-tool` with a specific schema for that combination of database + schema version
 4. Create a new Standard Visibility database with `VISIBILITY_DBNAME`
 5. Run the `setup-schema` command with the `temporal-[db]-tool`
 6. Run the `update-schema` command with the `temporal-[db]-tool` with a specific Visibility schema for that combination of database + schema version

+The schemas (both [for initial setup](https://github.com/temporalio/temporal/blob/master/schema/postgresql/v96/temporal/schema.sql) and [for updating](https://github.com/temporalio/temporal/tree/master/schema/postgresql/v96/temporal/versioned)) are worth browsing if you are interested in understanding Temporal at a database schema level, but be warned that these tables are considered Temporal internals and should not be relied on.

 If enabled, Temporal’s Advanced Visibility Schema setup [works in a similar way](https://github.com/temporalio/temporal/tree/master/schema/elasticsearch/visibility) as described above.

 ## Temporal Server Setup

-Once the schema is setup, the `setup_server` function is started in a background.
+Once the schema is setup, the `setup_server` function is started in a background process.
 This function waits for Temporal server to get started which happens in a meantime in the main process (in `start-temporal.sh`).
 When Temporal server is started, this function does one more important thing that users may take for granted - it registers the `default` namespace using the standard `tctl --ns default namespace register` command.

 - This is the namespace that most beginners are used to seeing when they start up Temporal inside docker-compose - because the `auto-setup.sh` script does it for them!
 Without this script running, Temporal Server doesn’t have any namespaces registered.
 This can come as a surprise to some users who assume the default namespace is a necessary part of Temporal.
 - All SDKs Workers and Clients, as well as Temporal Web, connect to the `default` namespace if not specified - most production deployments of Temporal will want to connect to specific namespaces. (try running [temporalite](https://github.com/DataDog/temporalite) without any namespaces to see how SDK code without namespaces specified stops working!)